EPCCed/eidf-docs/docs/services/confidentialdataworkspace/quickstart.md

 - Copying the data in from an external machine using scp via the CDW project router machine as described in the [Data Transfer Using SCP documentation](./storage.md#data-transfer-using-scp-with-and-without-ssh-config)
 - Adding data to an S3 bucket that is accessible inside and outside the CDW and copying the data from the bucket to the CDW project VMs via the CDW project router machine as given in the [S3 Storage documentation](./storage.md#s3-storage)

+### CDW project VM access logs and data transfer logs

+Details around the location and configuration of logs from the CDW project VMs can be found in the policies section of the documentation [Audit Policies](./policies.md#audit-policies).

 ## Accessing Your Projects as a Data User or Data Manager